 Dear Farm Aid, You Need to Visit a Family Farm!

-Saturday is the annual Farm Aid concert/fundraiser.
-For over 30 years, you have put together a group of celebrity vocal performers such as John Mellencamp, Neil Young, Dave Mathews and Willie Nelson.
+Tomorrow is the annual Farm Aid concert/fundraiser.
+For over 30 years, you have put together a group of celebrity vocal performers such as John Mellencamp, Neil Young, Dave Mathews, and Willie Nelson.
 Farm Aid originally started in 1985 to bring awareness to the loss of family farms.
 While I appreciate their efforts, the whole Farm Aid is playing off in left field.
 You don’t understand what a family farm is and I would highly suggest you visit a family farm.

 If you look at history, the early 1980’s is when the “farm crisis” occurred.
-The “farm crisis” was a time when there was high interest rates (10-18%), a strong dollar, low commodity prices and a significant drop in land values.
+The “farm crisis” was a time when there was high-interest rates (10-18%), a strong dollar, low commodity prices and a significant drop in land values.
 During the early 80’s, we were just beginning to farm.
 Thankfully, we didn’t have much money borrowed at the time.
 I say that because many farm loans were called in because farm values decreased significantly.
 It was a crazy, scary time.
 Many farmers, including neighbors and friends, were filing for bankruptcy.
-In our area, farm values went from $4000 an acre to $1000 (and less) an acre—all within a short amount of time.
+In our area, farm values went from $4000 an acre to $1000 an acre—all within a short amount of time.
 Farm income was at an all-time low.

 Farm Aid’s Mission

 Farm Aid’s ultimate goal is to help keep family farmers on the land.
 And I commend you for that.
 But where you are wrong is your definition of a family farmer.
 On your website, you state,

 “We’ve worked side-by-side with farmers to protest factory farms and inform farmers and eaters about issues like genetically modified food and growth hormones.”

 I am disturbed by your statement.
 Let’s take a closer look at what you are saying.